GnosGnas/EE2703-APL/README.md

 Assignment-3 : To analyse a linear function with noise and to provide an estimation of its parameters using Bessel's function

+Assignment-4 : To compute the coefficients of the Fourier Series of exp(x) and cos(cos(x)) using Reimann integration and Least Squares approach and comparing their values and plots